 Of these, cognitive fatigue has been cited as the cause of approximately two-thirds of all heavy industrial health and safety accidents.
 Cognitive fatigue is a biological response onset from continued exposure to extreme environmental factors.
 Heat stress is a category of cognitive fatigue that is a universal challenge for the sector.
 In 2019, cognitive fatigue was cited as the underlying cause of 144 fatalities, where 43, or more than 30%, were machinery operators and drivers.

-Wearable predictive biometrics systems may be utilized to solve this problem by providing individualized early-warning thresholds alongside integrated safety protocols to ensure our users are kept safe at all times, with or without access to an internet connection.
+Wearable predictive biometrics systems may be utilized to solve this problem by providing individualised early warning thresholds alongside integrated safety protocols to ensure our users are kept safe at all times, with or without access to an internet connection.

 is lost everyday in the industrial sector from fatigue-related incidents